Cabana/Cabana-boilerplate/README.md

 You should be on Ruby version 2.0.0 or later when you're done.

+### 2.1.
+Ruby (Windows only)
+For guard to work, devkit needs to be installed.
+Download at: http://rubyinstaller.org/downloads/.
+Docs at: https://github.com/oneclick/rubyinstaller/wiki/development-kit

 ### 3. Clone down the boilerplate
 Then Git and Ruby have been setup you should be able to clone down the repo with `git clone https://github.com/Cabana/Cabana-boilerplate.git`.